CollapseLauncher/Collapse/README.md

 # Hi3Helper
- An universal tools for Honkai Impact 3
+ An universal tool for Honkai Impact 3